 top of page

 So you are shopping for a new Bird Feeder?
 Do you have an idea of what sort of birds you want to attract?
-Did you know that there are many types of feeders that are designed specifically for certain species of birds, and some are designed more as a "One size fits all" solution.
-This sounds great in theory, but in reality many small birds don't thrive in an environment with many larger birds.
-We recommend a more focused approach to your bird feeding!
-Find out more below!
+Did you know that there are many types of feeders that are designed specifically for certain species of birds, and some are designed more as a "One size fits all" solution?
+Maybe a single feeder approach sounds nice at first, but in reality many small birds don't thrive in an environment with many larger birds especially when all of them must compete for the same food source.
+We recommend a more focused approach to your bird feeder selection!
+Find out more about the various feeder types below!

 An adult male Pine Warbler visits a Suet Feeder by Wild Birds Unlimited